 Sameer Ahmed, a clinical instructor at the Harvard Immigration and Refugee Clinical Program at Harvard Law School, will introduce Mr. Gelernt.

 The 2020 Coffin Lecture begins at 7:00 pm and will be presented virtually via Zoom.
-This event is free and open to the public, but registration is required by October 27th at this link http://www.mainelawcommunity.org/2020-coffin-lecture.
+This event is free and open to the public, but registration is required by October 27th at this link: www.mainelawcommunity.org/2020-coffin-lecture.
 The week of the lecture, registrants will receive a personalized Zoom link which provides access to the event.

-For additional information on the lecture, please contact the Dean’s Office at the University of Maine School of Law at firstname.lastname@example.org.
+For additional information on the Lecture, please contact the Office of Advancement at the University of Maine School of Law at email@example.com.